Malicious Packages Identification API (MPIAPI)

 Software Supply Chain Security

-Easily integrate malicious package detection across the entire SDLC to prevent the threats of malicious open-source libraries.
+Easily integrate malicious package detection across the entire SDLC to prevent

-Why Malicious Package Defense is Critical
+Why Malicious Package Defense Is Critical

 The dramatic rise in open-source malicious packages is increasing the frequency and severity of software supply chain attacks.